GlitchEnzo/NuGetForUnity/README.md

 -r:System.Net.Http.dll
 ```

-and place it inside the containing project that requires the library e.g. the `Assets` folder.
+and place it inside the containing project that requires the library (e.g. the `Assets` folder).
 It can also be placed in a folder that contains a `.asmdef` to only add the reference to the sub-project.
 For example NuGetForUnity also uses a `csc.rsp` file see [csc.rsp](src/NuGetForUnity/Editor/csc.rsp).